Department of Sociology

 3 Lecture Hours.

 Applying business principles and practices to solve social, economic and environmental problems; social entrepreneurship concepts and issues in scaling social enterprise ventures including management tools, organization structures, funding sources, impact measurement; experience in opportunity recognition, designing, planning, pitching social mission ventures; build social capital with social enterprise founders.
-Cross Listing: MGMT 478/SOCI 450.
+Prerequisites: Junior or senior classification.
+Cross Listing: MGMT 478 and PSAA 465.

 SOCI 463 Gender in Asia